dcapwell/scala-tour/Structural Types.md

 def close(closeable: Closeable) = closeable.close
 ```

-Now are `close` method is nice and clean, and can handle anything that "looka like a closeable"!
+Now our `close` method is nice and clean, and can handle anything that "looka like a closeable"!

 Lets play with this a bit more: named things.